waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Type Immunities:** Psychic is immune to Electric.

 ### Navigation & Traversal Rules
-- **Defeated Trainers as Obstacles:** Defeated trainers act as impassable walls.
+- **Defeated Trainers as Obstacles:** Defeated trainers act as impassable walls until marked.
 - **Pikachu Movement:** Pikachu is a walkable object.
 If Pikachu is directly adjacent in the direction of movement, and you are not already facing it, the first button press will only turn to face it.
 A second press is needed to move onto its tile.

 ### New Battle Mechanics Discovered